felixjchen/fenwicktreejs/README.md

 ### Description

-Fenwick Tree with log(n) update and query to implement a prefix sum.
+Fenwick Tree with log(n) update and query to calculate prefix sums.

 ### Usage